xxsreexx00/FashionHouseTemp/README.md

 This scene is created by:

 - A 3D model of a building (made by ProBuilder plugin) placed in the ModelsAssessories folder
-- 3D models of the products
+- 3D models of the products placed in the ModelsAssessories folder
 - Images for the walls
 - Images to create an image viewer
 - A video for the video player